dashaub/PBDP/hw3/Shaub_David_HW3.md

 ### Problem 5

 The approach for this problem will be to run two map reduce jobs.
 The first job is essentially a "word count" job (a mapper that outputs tuples with URL and count 1 and a reducer that outputs the total number of times each URL is observed).
 The second job sends all URLs and their counts to the same reducer so we can emit only those URLs that are the five most common.
-Note that this implementation does not implement a stable sort algorithm, decides ties in favor of the first present, and print the final top 5 results in order of frequency since these requirements were not specified.
+Note that this implementation does not implement a stable sort algorithm, decides ties in favor of the first present, and *doesn't* necessarily print the final top 5 results in order of frequency since these requirements were not specified.
 Since these are properties that could plausibly be desired to be altered, however, comments in the program source code suggest how this could be done.

 The first mapper is `p5_s1_mapper.py`:
 ```